 Kye is from Louisiana where he learned the value of food, firearms and forward thinking.
 He attended McNeese State University, where he majored in Clinical Lab Science and met some pretty amazing instructors who inspired him to further his education after undergrad.
 Kye has learned that “struggle builds character.”
 Kye wasn’t the A++ student, he was the guy that spent time in the library each day following class in order to truly understand the subject material.
-The hard studying paid off because he graduated from Christian Brothers University’s PA school in May of 2016 and is now a hospitalist in Louisiana.
+The hard studying paid off because he graduated from Christian Brothers University’s PA school in May of 2016 and is now a hospitalist in Oregon.
 He looks forward to helping the next round of students as a PA Trek coach!

-Madeline Glasser is a PA-S2 graduating at the end of March 2016 and PANCEing shortly thereafter.
-Upon graduation she will begin her career in medicine working in family medicine/urgent care in rural Missouri.
+Madeline Glasser is a PA-C who graduated at the end of March 2016 and PANCEing shortly thereafter.
+Upon graduation she began her career in medicine working in family medicine/urgent care in rural Missouri.
 Being a brand-spanking new PA means that she recently was in your shoes!
 She understands what it takes to go through the grueling process and was accepted to her first choice school.
 Madeline has been actively participating with the pre-PA community throughout her time in school and served as Chief Student Ambassador for her program.
 Madeline is also a mother of two small children and understands the unique aspect of being a parent through the process as well.
 She is passionate about encouraging other mothers (and dads!) to pursue their dream of medicine and think of their children as reasons to do something as opposed to excuses not to.
 When she’s not wrapped up in medicine you can find her dating her military husband, chasing her two girls, or lifting heavy things.

 Karen Gunderson has a B.S. from Cornell University and a Masters in Medical Science from Wake Forest University Medical School.
 She has worked as a Physician Assistant for eight years in various roles including pulmonary medicine/critical care, hematology/oncology and corporate primary care/travel medicine at Delta airlines.
 She has a passion for promotion of the PA profession which includes leading an advanced practice team, educational lectures, experience with hiring and training new PAs and undergraduate admission interviews.
 In her spare time she enjoys volleyball, traveling with her husband and her German Shepherd, Lady.